• Skip to primary navigation

 Many people interested in pursuing a career as a social worker also pursue the MSW or master of social work degree.
 Due to state licensing requirements, and because of the sensitive nature of the work performed by social workers, many social work careers require an MSW.
 The degree is also the starting point to become a licensed clinical social worker (LCSW), which requires additional hours of fieldwork and experience to complete.
 LEARN MORE

-Online social work Ph.D. degree
+Online social work PhD degree

-A Ph.D. in social work requires advanced training in research methods and management.
+A PhD in social work requires advanced training in research methods and management.
 Often social work Ph.D.s go into academia, policy research, or work on executive teams of organizations and companies that operate in the social welfare space.
 LEARN MORE

 Looking for even more information about social work degree programs?
 Check out our section on campus-based social work degree programs, or our resource section.